 This question is often asked by many individuals interested in getting into the field of eyelash artistry.
 Admittedly, it could be an overwhelming process, trying to gather or necessary information is scattered all over the internet.
 Given that the US eyelash extension industry is still in its infantile stages, there are not many reliable sources to reach out to and find your answers.
 Luckily, in addition to our FAQ section, we have teamed up with several of our top eyelash extension trainers and veteran artists to put together what we like to call “A Beginner’s Guide To Eyelash Extensions”.

-Here is a list of common topics every inspiring artist urges to understand.
+Here is a list of common topics every inspiring artist needs to understand.

 How do I get started in the field of eyelash extension artistry?

 Before we begin this conversation, we would like for each and everyone to understand that each state has its own regulations when it comes to eyelash extension application.
 In this article, being a Florida based company, we will explain the requirements for the state of Florida.
-Any individual looking to professionally work as an eyelash extension artist must posses one of the following state licenses: Esthetician, Cosmetologist, Full Specialist, Registered Nurse or any other Professional Medical License.
+Any individual looking to professionally work as an eyelash extension artist must obtain one of the following state licenses: Esthetician, Cosmetologist, Full Specialist, Registered Nurse or any other Professional Medical License.
 Please note that you can complete our program and become Certified before you obtain your license as long as you acknowledge that you are aware of the state licensing regulations during registration.
 In order to obtain one of the aforementioned licenses, one must sign up and complete a required program in one of Florida’s accredited beauty schools.
 If spending thousands of dollars in not on your to-do list, here is a list of accredited Community Colleges and Trade Schools in Florida and Georgia that offer a Facialist (Esthetician) programs for a fraction of that cost and as quickly as 8-12 weeks:

 - Indian River State College (IRSC) – Orlando, FL